HOW'S THE HAY LOOKING?

 Coarse Timothy Hay

-While this is a first cut, this particular batch is softer than we’ve seen recently with great leaf content.
-Good news, this batch contains no weeds, and looks really clean with minimal to no dust.
+While this is a first cut, this particular batch is softer than we’ve seen recently, with great leaf content.
+Good news, this batch contains no weeds, and looks clean with minimal dust.

-The hay looks really good and we are happy with the outcome of this batch’s color, fragrance, and overall quality.
+The hay looks good, and we are happy with the outcome of this batch’s color, fragrance, and overall quality.

 Even with this batch being softer and having thinner stems, it contains the same great nutritional content needed for our small pets to continue this as their daily diet hay.
 We’ve had good feedback on this batch so far!